KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/loop.hbs.md

 ## <a id="behavior"></a>Behavior

-Consider the following when choosing `doAsMerge` or `doAsChain`:
+Consider the following when choosing the `merge` or `chain` mode:

-`doAsMerge` executes the transform on the same input files for every iteration and merges the resulting outputs.
+`foreach .. merge` executes the transform on the same input files for every iteration and merges the resulting outputs.
 It is best suited when a transform is executed multiple times on the same input and does not have conflicts.

-`doAsChain` executes the transform on the initial input files once and then passes the resulting output to the second iteration and so on.
+`foreach .. chain` executes the transform on the initial input files once and then passes the resulting output to the second iteration and so on.
 It is best suited when a transform must detect any changes that occurred in the previous iteration.